DavidMagdyNawar/JetbrainsComposeMultiplatform/README.md

 It provides a screen with 2 tabs, the first tab is the list of products from an API, and the second tab is the favourited products.

+## Technologies used
-**Technologies used** : Kotlin compose multiplatform, Ktor, ViewModel, MVI, Room, Koin, HTTP, Darwin, Coroutines, Flow, States management, Unidirectional data flow, and more
+Kotlin compose multiplatform, Ktor, ViewModel, MVI, Room, Koin, HTTP, Darwin, Coroutines, Flow, States management, Unidirectional data flow, and more

 ## Prerequisites
 Use your preferred IDE to run the compose multi-platform project